I love that I am able to make an income from home! Here is how I make an income as a work-at-home mom!

 When I set out to supplement my husband’s teacher income, I knew I wanted to do something that wouldn’t cost other people money–at least not unless they wanted to pay.

-Yes, I do make a generous commission when readers purchase a bundle in the two-times-per-year that we run the sale, but even for those who don’t, your very presence here–just visiting the site, helps support my family, year-round.
+Yes, I do make a generous commission when readers purchase an Ultimate Bundle the few times per year that there’s a sale going on, but even for those who don’t, your very presence here–just visiting the site, helps support my family, year-round.

 The above is what working from home looks like–girls coloring while Mommy checks email!